 - In unavoidable situations like travel or competition, provide a coating medication like Absucralfate to provide a protective lining to the stomach.

-- Treat existing ulcers with a 28 day course of AbPrazole – and follow up with maintenance dose as outlined in this article.
+- Treat existing ulcers with a 28 day course of AbPrazole – and follow up with maintenance dose

 In summary, the occurrence of gastric ulcers in performance horses is quite high and care and caution is required to ensure they don’t suffer this painful condition, as much as possible.